raeginez/railsproject/README.md

 ### Problem definition / purpose
-The purpose of this app is to sell your used shoes.
-You can also buy other peoples used shoes.
-This can help declutter your closet space and buy shoes at discounted prices.
+The purpose of this app is to sell your high-end used shoes.
+You can also buy other people's high-end used shoes.
+This can help you to declutter your closet space as well as buy fashionable shoes at discounted prices.

 ### Functionality / features
 Our app allows a user to create an item to sell.
 It includes: